School Board of Directors Meeting

 District staff in attendance: Dr. Michael Snopkowski, Dr. Nadine Larkin, Dr. Joshua Lutz, Keith Ramsey and Rebekah Ray

-Staff/Public in attendance: Several citizens of the community, a member from LNP newspaper and staff members of the district.
+Staff/Public in attendance: Several citizens of the community, and staff members of the district.

 1. Welcome and Call to Order